ga4gh/vrs/docs/source/impl-guide/normalization.rst

 Normalization
 !!!!!!!!!!!!!

-In VRS, "normalization" refers to the process of converting a given variation representation into a canonincal form.
-Left- and right-shuffling are examples of normalization for sequence variants.
+In VRS, "normalization" refers to the process of rewriting an ambiguous variation representation of variation into a canonical form.
-VRS extends this concept to apply to all classes of VRS Variation.
-VRS normalization minimizes a class of ambiguity that impedes comparison of variation across systems.
+Normalization eliminates a class of ambiguity that impedes comparison of variation across systems.

+In the sequencing community, "normalization" refers to the process of converting a given sequence variant into a canonincal form, typically by left- or right-shuffling insertion/deletion variants.
+VRS normalization extends this concept to all classes of VRS Variation objects.

-Implementations MUST provide a normalize function that accepts any Variation object and returns a normalized Variation object.
+Implementations MUST provide a normalize function that accepts *any* Variation object and returns a normalized Variation.
 Guidelines for these functions are below.

 General Normalization Rules
 @@@@@@@@@@@@@@@@@@@@@@@@@@@

-* VRS normalization functions are homomorphic: That is, the input and output objects are always of the same `type`.
-* Object types that do not have VRS normalization rules are returned as-is.
-That is, all types of VRS objects MUST be supported, even if such objects are unchanged.
+* Object types that do not have explicit VRS normalization rules below are returned as-is.
+That is, all types of Variation MUST be supported, even if such objects are unchanged.
 * VRS normalization functions are idempotent: Normalizing a normalized Variation object returns an object with the same data.
+* VRS normalization functions are not necessarily homomorphic: That is, the input and output objects may be of different types.

 Allele Normalization